-Northland Inc works with organisations and institutions in Tai Tokerau Northland and public and private sectors with a common purpose to identify and focus on those activities and relationships that will strengthen, diversify, and grow Te Tai Tokerau Northland's economy to help support strong communities and environmental sustainability.
-The figure below is a visual representation of how we approach our work in economic development and regional tourism.
+Northland Inc works with organisations and institutions in Te Tai Tokerau Northland and public and private sectors with a common purpose to identify and focus on those activities and relationships that will strengthen, diversify, and grow Te Tai Tokerau Northland's economy to help support strong communities and environmental sustainability.
+The figure below is a visual representation of how we approach our work as the Economic Development Agency and Regional Tourism Organisation, requiring focus on regenerative and distributive dynamics.